-The mediator will be a specially-trained professional, usually a family law solicitor.
-They are independent of both parties and act as a facilitator rather than a decision-maker.
-Through a series of meetings, they will work with you both to identify which issues are in dispute and seek to find common ground.
-They will also set ‘homework’ for you where there is a need for further information; for example, obtaining details of your financial situation if you are working towards a financial settlement.
+Through a series of meetings, the mediator will work with you both to identify which issues are in dispute and seek common ground.
+They may also set ‘homework’ for you where further information is needed; for example, assembling details of your financial situation if you are working towards a settlement.

-At JMW, our family law experts are dedicated to helping you through the mediation process.
-We can provide you with guidance before and after mediation meetings to help you decide what is best for you and your family.
-We can assist you with compiling financial data and any other information required by the mediator.
-We can also provide mediation services.
+We can provide you with advice before and after each mediation session to clarify your legal position, assist with practical queries and help you identify what outcome you are aiming for.
+We can also assist you in compiling financial data and any other information required by the mediator.

 Do you have to go to mediation before you go to court?

-It depends.
-In most disputes regarding financial settlements on divorce or issues relating to children, you cannot make an application to the court until you have attended a Mediation Information and Assessment Meeting or MIAM for short.
 Mediation is a voluntary process and no one can be forced to take part in discussions.
-However, the court process is set up so that most applications (e.g. an application for a financial remedy, formerly known as ancillary relief) cannot be made unless the applicant has attended a MIAM to at least find out about mediation even if they do not go ahead with it.
+However, the rules of court mean that most applications relating to money or children cannot be made unless the person making the application (the applicant) has attended a MIAM to find out about mediation, even if they did not go ahead with it.

 In certain situations, a person considering making an application to court will not be required to attend a MIAM.
-This includes cases where there is evidence of domestic abuse, where there is no mediator available within a certain distance of the parties or where there is an urgent need for court intervention (e.g. if there is a threat to a child's safety).
+This includes cases where:

 - There is evidence of domestic abuse